 3. Testing Like the Future Depends On It

-This is where the rubber meets the road.
-We don't just test for potency when it's made; we stress-test it.
+We test.
+Not just when it's made—we stress-test.
 We use accelerated stability studies (high heat and humidity) to simulate months of shelf life in weeks.
-This data tells us the exact "overage" needed-the small, precise amount of extra NMN we must add at production so the label claim is still accurate a full year later.
+This data tells us the exact "overage" needed—the small, precise amount of extra NMN we must add at production so the label claim is still accurate a full year later.

 What This Means for You